 When burned with oxygen, the hydrogen fuel produces just water, a bit of heat, and releases energy, without any emissions like CO2 or particulate matter.

-The hydrogen fuel provides no externalities that can negatively impact public health or the environment, just inherently clean energy which is why it is considered by many the energy of the future.
+The hydrogen fuel provides no externalities that can negatively impact public health or the environment, just inherently clean energy which is why it is considered by the public as the energy of the future.

-The hydrogen fuel can be used in fuel cells or internal combustion engines.
-The hydrogen fuel cells technology, in particular, is attracting increased attention not only from companies but also from investors.
+Hydrogen can be used in fuel cells or internal combustion engines.
+The hydrogen fuel cells technology, in particular, is attracting increased attention not only from corporations but also – investors.